When to Consider Hospice Care

 ALS

-(Lou Gerig’s Disease)
+(Lou Gehrig’s Disease)

 Unable to walk and needs assistance with day to day activities